CHAMMI-75: Pre-training multi-channel models with heterogeneous microscopy images: Experiments and Results

 \subsection{Scalability analysis}

 We evaluate \CHAMMIsf~as a pre-training resource through three main evaluations. (a) Dataset scaling: we assess performance on the CHAMMI benchmark (six out-of-distribution, phenotype matching tasks) by increasing the amount of multi-channel images used for training.
-Baselines include specialized models (1ds, $\sim$33K images, 3, 4, or 5 channels).
+The baseline is the average of three specialized models (1ds, $\sim$33K images, 3, 4, or 5 channels).
 We then combine sets: 3 CHAMMI subsets (3ds, 100K images, 8 channels), 10 datasets (10ds, 178K images, 14 channels), and a sample of \CHAMMIsf~(74ds-small, 560K images, 25 channels).
-The full \CHAMMIsf~set (74ds-large, 2.8M images, 25 channels) was used only for the main benchmarking. (b) Model scaling: we fix the dataset size (74ds-small) and increase model parameters.
-In all cases, we train ViT models, BoC (single channel) and MCA (variable channels), with a 224x224 input size using three SSL algorithms (SimCLR, MAE, DINO). (c) Compute iterations: we keep dataset and model sizes fixed and evaluate the impact of using more compute to train models.
+The full \CHAMMIsf~set (74ds-large, 2.8M images, 25 channels) was only used to train MorphEm for final benchmarking. (b) Model scaling: we fix the dataset size (74ds-small) and increase model parameters.
+In all cases, we train ViT models, BoC (single channel) and MCA (variable channels), with 224x224 input size using three SSL algorithms (SimCLR, MAE, DINO). (c) Compute iterations: we keep dataset and model sizes fixed and evaluate the impact of using more compute to train models.
 Hyperparameters are kept consistent where possible.
 After SSL training, features are extracted from the CHAMMI test sets with frozen weights and no finetuning.
-Mode details in the Appendix \ref{sec:scalability_analysis} and \ref{sec:resources_used}.
+See Appendix \ref{sec:scalability_analysis} and \ref{sec:resources_used}.